Sunwood-ai-labs/AMATERASU/docs/README.en.md

 - CI pipeline and Runner configuration
 - Backup and restore functionality

-### 5. FG-prompt-pandora (Fargate Sample Application)
+### 5. FG-prompt-pandora (Fargate-based sample application)
-- Auto-scaling on AWS Fargate
+- Automatic scaling on AWS Fargate
 - Prompt generation using Claude-3.5-Sonnet
 - Intuitive UI based on Streamlit

-## 🆕 Latest News
+## 🆕 What's New

-### AMATERASU v1.9.0 (Latest Release)
+### AMATERASU v1.10.0 (Latest Release)

-- 🎉 **Enhanced Security with CloudFront and WAF**: Security significantly improved with the introduction of CloudFront and WAF v2.
-Whitelisted IP addresses are managed in `whitelist-waf.exmaple.csv`.
-- 🎉 **Improved Security Group Configuration for Base Infrastructure**: Added default settings to the base security group.
-Added rules to allow access from whitelisted IP addresses.
-Whitelisted IP addresses are managed in `whitelist-base-sg.example.csv`.
+- 🎉 **Enhanced Security**: Added whitelist security groups for open-webui, litellm, and CloudFront.
+The `var.whitelist_entries` variable allows dynamic configuration of whitelist IP addresses.
+- 🎉 **Added EC2 Instance Public IP Address Retrieval**: Added functionality to retrieve the public IP addresses of EC2 instances in the open-webui and litellm Terraform configurations.
+Corresponding variables and output settings have also been added to the `networking` module.
-- 🎉 **Added DeepSeek API Key Setting**: Added a DeepSeek API key setting item to the `.env.example` file.
+- 🎉 **Added Route53 CNAME Record**: Added a Route53 CNAME record to enable HTTP access from the internal network.
-- 🚀 **Updated README.md files**: Added and updated information on infrastructure configuration, security settings, and usage in each project's README.md file.
-Version numbers updated.
-- 🚀 **Updated English README**: Updated the English README.
-- 🚀 **Added Explanations to terraform.example.tfvars**: Added explanations of the role and configuration method of each variable to the `terraform.example.tfvars` file.
+- 🚀 **Strengthened Default Security Group**: Simplified and strengthened the configuration of the default security group.
-- 🚀 **Updated terraform.tfvars**: Updated variables in the `terraform.tfvars` file, adding `domain` and `subdomain`.
-- 🚀 **Updated LiteLLM README**: Added descriptions regarding security enhancements and simplified configuration.
-- 🚀 **Updated Base Infrastructure README**: Updated descriptions regarding security and CloudFront/WAF implementation.
-- ⚠️ **Significant Infrastructure Changes**: Removed ALB and CloudFront-related Terraform modules, simplifying the infrastructure configuration.
-Back up your existing infrastructure and settings before upgrading.
-- ⚠️ **Updated VPC and Subnet IDs**: Updated the VPC and subnet IDs for the LiteLLM project.
+- ⚠️ **Removed ALB-related Resources**: Completely removed the ALB, listener, target group, and related configurations.
+Please back up your existing infrastructure and settings before upgrading.
+The private CA and ALB certificate have also been removed.
+Related output values and variables have also been removed.
+Route53 records have also been removed.

 ## 🛠️ Usage

-Refer to the README file for each component for instructions on its usage.
+Refer to the README file for each component for usage instructions.

 ## 📦 Installation Instructions